"It's called the Flint Lockwood Diatonic Super Mutating Dynamic Food Replicator

 - Not many people remember, but his proper factory name was SAINT Number 5.
 SAINT standing for: Strategic Artifically Intelligent Nuclear Transport.

-- Star Wars uses (and abuses) Type 3 to a disturbing degree, given the rather small namespace that droids seem to have in that universe.
+- Star Wars uses (and abuses) model number to a disturbing degree, given the rather small namespace that droids seem to have in that universe.
 Well, sometimes it does.
 The Star Wars Expanded Universe has many droids being given nicknames, particularly in the X-Wing Series where R2 and R5 droids are called things like Mynock, Whistler, Thirteen, Tonin, Gadget, Shiner, and Vape.
-Galaxy of Fear gives a computer a Type 1 name.
+Galaxy of Fear gives a computer an acronym name.

 - The Expanded Universe also has an annoying tendency to write out the serial numbers in the manner a first grader would.
 For example, 41D4 calls itself Forwundeefor.
 Likely halfhearted attempts at being like Artoo (R2-D2) and Threepio (C-3PO).

 - Terminator has Skynet, but the individual Terminators don't have onscreen names, just model numbers.

 - Iron Man has several robots with names from Dummy and Butterfingers to JARVIS.